 For further information, email firstname.lastname@example.org.

 2017 grant recipients include:

-Berkshire Taconic Community Foundation – Northwest Corner Fund for Prevention of Substance Abuse
+Berkshire Taconic Community Foundation-Northwest Corner Fund for the Prevention of Substance Abuse

 Civic Life Project